 The vast majority of Open source projects need two things, and neither of them is more coding.

 The first thing Open source projects need is users.
 So for the aspiring software professional looking to engage with Open source projects and Open source communities, first become a user.
 Find an Open source project that answers a specific need that speaks to you personally.
-Learn to use the software,
+Learn to use the software, join the mail lists and user groups for the project.
+Start to ask questions when you run into issues.
+Become generally known to others in the community as a competent and interested user of the Open source software.

 The second thing Open source projects need is documentation.
 Few Open source projects are documented well, and even those few are in need of constant updates and improvements to their documentation.
 Poor documentation is a barrier to new users, so the best help that an aspiring software professional can give to an Open source project is to improve the documentation for that project.
 Not only does better documentation improve the project, but creating the documentation is a great way for the aspiring software professional to learn the details of the system itself, maybe even down to the level of the source code.